Winona Ryder Gets Three Years’ Probation

-The two-time Academy Award nominee was convicted last month of felony grand theft and vandalism for taking more than $5,500 worth of merchandise at the Beverly Hills store a year ago.
+The two-time Academy Award nominee, who was convicted last month of felony grand theft and vandalism for the theft a year ago at the Beverly Hills store.

-Ryder was sentenced to three years of probation after defense attorney Mark Geragos charged that prosecutors did not treat her like any other defendant, and got a felony conviction ``after they have done everything possible to try to destroy this woman.''
+She was sentenced after defense attorney Mark Geragos charged that prosecutors did not treat her like any other defendant, and got a felony conviction ``after they have done everything possible to try to destroy this woman.″

-He reminded the court that Ryder had, among other good deeds, posted a reward to find the murderer of 12-year-old Polly Klaas, who was kidnapped from her Petaluma, Calif., home in 1993.
+He reminded the judge that Ryder had, among other good deeds, posted a reward to find the murderer of 12-year-old Polly Klaas, who was kidnapped from her Petaluma home in 1993.

 Geragos acknowledged some ``aberrant behavior″ by Ryder but called her classy.

-In a victim's statement, Saks Fifth Avenue general counsel Kenneth Metzner told the court that Ryder made TV appearances after her arrest that made light of the crime.
+In a victim’s statement, Saks Fifth Avenue general counsel Kenneth Metzner told the judge that Ryder made TV appearances after her arrest that made light of the crime.

 He said shoplifting is serious, costing Saks more than $7 million last year.
 That money could have gone to employee benefits and other purposes but ``instead it went to criminals,″ he said.
 Ryder appeared to smile at that moment.